darraghenright/message-consumer/README.md

 * `503 Service Unavailable` for persistence issues; e.g: database outage
 * `201 Created` for successful persistence

+Status codes indicating an error on the server/infrastructure level are out of scope for this document; e.g `500 Internal Server Error` or `503 Service Unavailable` indicating that the endpoint's environment is misconfigured of offline.

-## Structure and Data
+## Message Structure and Data

-### Overview
+### Structure Validation

-A valid request contains a well-formed JSON payload that validates to an expected format.
+A request containing a valid Trade Message is a well-formed JSON payload that validates to an expected format.
 An example JSON payload is as follows:

 ```
 {